tasket/wyng-backup/README.md

 Status
 ---

-Beta, with range of features including:
+Beta, with a range of features including:

- - Incremental backups of Linux thin-provisioned LVM volumes to local or guest VM filesystems or SSH hosts
+ - Incremental backups of Linux thin-provisioned LVM volumes to local filesystem, virtual machine or SSH host

  - Volume retrieval for restore and verify operations